BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 That's right.

-And it changed the nature of information dissemination and receipt so fundamentally that anyone can gain access to any amount of information, no matter how complex and it can be explained to them in a manner that will be readily understandable.
+And it changed the nature of information dissemination and receipt so fundamentally that anyone can gain access to any amount of information, no matter how complex, and it can be explained to them in a manner that will be readily understandable.

 And the government is the biggest party that is screaming that it's threatening us.

-And when it comes to the American public, I mean, I haven't seen anybody die yet from AI and I haven't seen anybody tell me that they really hate accessing AI for information.
+And when it comes to the American public, I mean, I haven't seen anybody die yet from AI, and I haven't seen anybody tell me that they really hate accessing AI for information.

 It's quite the opposite.

-And we have criminal laws to prevent that from happening, stop you from being defrauded or abused.
+Certainly, any technology can be used for ill purposes, and we have criminal laws to prevent that from happening, stop you from being defrauded or abused.

-But when the government sits in the world, the role of of controlling access to information that's when you have lost your freedom fundamentally more so now when we're dependent upon AI because now impact is even more profound if the government does do it.
+And more so now when we're dependent upon AI, because now the impact is even more profound if the government does do it.

-Well imagine the value of having the entirety of human knowledge at your fingertips for free uncensored that's what exists now with our AI engine.
+Well, imagine the value of having the entirety of human knowledge at your fingertips for free, uncensored.

 I mean, it's really amazing.

-And it's never before been, and it will define who we are.
+It is amazing, and it is, it's never before been, and it will define who we are.

-The level of the standard of living in people, their ability to use their time in ways that would advance whatever area of industry and improvement they're engaged in by enormous amounts.
+And it's going to change us the level of the standard of living of people, their ability to use their time in ways that would advance whatever area of industry and improvement they're engaged in by enormous amounts past the typical lifespan of a person in the 20th century.

-amounts past the typical lifespan of a a person in the 20th century it will now be possible in a matter of of months if not years to achieve huge gains that would have taken a lifetime in the 20th century.
+It will now be possible in a matter of months, if not years, to achieve huge gains that would have taken a lifetime in the 20th century.

-That's right so it's incredible.
+So, it's incredible.